tjhunter/karps/doc/paper/scratch.md

 mapMaybe :: (a -> Maybe b) -> Dataset a -> Dataset b
 ```

-_Definition: k-regular transform_ A regular transform is said to be k-regular if for all dataset $d$:
+_Definition: k-regular transform._ A regular transform is said to be k-regular if for all dataset $d$:
 $$\mu\left(f\left(d\right)\right)\leq k\mu\left(d\right)$$

 Note that k can always be chosen a natural integer, since the description of a transform is